Once an Olympic champion, a hero becomes mortal

 The Olympic medallist Scott Miller once rubbed shoulders with James Packer and shock jock Alan Jones.
-Now he's behind bars.
-Fairfax Media considers the case amid the ongoing debate about elite athletes and their use of drugs.

 Twenty-six hundredths of a second.
 The difference between gold and silver.
 Scott Miller, at 21, stands on the sliver medal dais for Australia at the 1996 Olympic Games in Atlanta.
 His second placing in the 100-metre butterfly is a towering achievement.
 Miller is devastated.